muratk5n/thirdwave/en/README.md

 constantly kept outside the system...
 Iraq is a clusterfuck, but by now an old story.
 Russian relationship?
 Turned sour thanks to US meddling in Ukraine.
-I bet these muckers would mess with Norway if they could because they are suppling energy to Europe.
+I bet these muckers would mess with Norway if they could because they are supplying energy to Europe.

 ---